AhmedElTabarani/hadith-checker-extension/README_ENGLISH.md

 </div>

-For english use, the is only one tab you can benefit from it which is the `Search In Sunnah Site With English Translation` tab
+For english use, there is only one tab you can benefit from it which is the `Search In Sunnah Site With English Translation` tab

 There is `100` results for each page